ctrlw/magni/README.md

 A slightly more in-depth description of the first 2 hardware setups is given at http://www.fhack.org/2018/12/19/raspberry-pi-video-magnifier-2018/

-If you use the optional push buttons instead of a USB mouse or numerical keyboard, the script expects them at GPIO 4 (physical 7) for the scale button and GPIO 18 (physical 12) for the colour-invert button, using BCM numbering (4 being the 4th pin on the left, 18 being the 6th pin on the right of the GPIO).
+If you use the optional push buttons instead of a USB mouse or numerical keyboard, the script expects them at GPIO 4 (physical 7) for the scale button and GPIO 18 (physical 12) for the colour button, using BCM numbering (4 being the 4th pin on the left, 18 being the 6th pin on the right of the GPIO).
 Each button needs to be connected with GND, e.g. at pins 9 and 14.
 While physical buttons are nice, this involves soldering and they may be susceptible to electro-magnetic noise (e.g. getting triggered from switching some device on/off, or even from static charges from my Ikea Markus chair).

 ## Setup